 3. Submit your CORI Form

-For the safety of all students, all volunteers, regardless of time commitment or volunteer activity, are required to have an approved CORI (Criminal Offender Record Information) before serving in a Somerville Public School.
-CORIs may be obtained and submitted at a Volunteer Orientation, directly through any Somerville Public School, or through the Parent Information Center, Mon-Fri, 7:30am-3:00pm.
+For the safety of all students and staff, all volunteers, regardless of time commitment or volunteer activity including remote volunteering, are required to have an approved CORI (Criminal Offender Record Information) before serving with a Somerville Public School program or family.
+CORIs for volunteers may be submitted remotely at this time by downloading this CORI form and submitting with your photo ID (license, REAL ID, passport or government-issued picture identification) to SPS/SFLC Volunteer Coordinator: JCapuano@k12.somerville.ma.us.

-This Guide outlines Somerville Public Schools' practices for all volunteers and the expectations SPS educators and staff have as you serve in a Somerville school.
+This Guide outlines Somerville Public Schools' practices for all volunteers and the expectations SPS educators and staff have as you serve with or in a Somerville school.
+Volunteers matched for remote or in-person tutoring, or remote or in-person class support will be asked to review and sign SPS Guidelines and Confidentiality Agreement.

 Literacy, Tutoring, ELL